steven2358/kafbox/README.md

 ```matlab
 options = struct('nu',1E-4,'kerneltype','gauss','kernelpar',32);
 ```
-Next, create an instance of the filter:
+Next, create an instance of the filter.
+E.g., for an instance of the KRLS algorithm that uses the ALD criterion run:
 ```matlab
 kaf = aldkrls(options);
 ```